What We Love!

 Okay, to be honest, I haven’t tried this one yet.
 I was researching for some reviews (I know it’s my job to test it out and write the review, but since I wasn’t completely sure it would help my immediate problem, I’ll leave it out for later when my hair is back to normal strength), but they were all about hair conditioning, making it shiny and smooth.
 Sounds like a leave-on conditioner or hair lamination.
 Which is not exactly what I was looking for–I wanted something that would directly address the problem of breakage.
 Well, it could be, in a way, since moisturizing is one way of helping hair to recover from chemical abuse.

 I started reading about Vitamin E as a solution to hair fall and breakage.
 Some even recommended squirting the 4-5 capsules into your usual shampoo, but after finding out how much this box costs, there’s no way I’m doing that.
 Thanks to Watson’s, though, I’ve found there is some truth to this claim.
-My hair fall was noticeably less after just 2 days of Vit E capsules, so I’m definitely continuing this.
+But rather than applying them topically, I just started taking them as they should be–like regular vitamins.
+My hair fall was noticeably less after just 2 days of taking Vit E capsules, so I’m definitely continuing this.
 Doesn’t hurt that Vit E supposedly makes your skin glow (which is the primary reason why most women take it).
 It’s the most effective hair fall solution I’ve encountered so far.

 Great Cuts Angelo Justin’s Milk Treatment